Venezuela vote triumph a "present" for sick Chavez

-CARACAS (Reuters) - Hugo Chavez’s supporters dedicated their dominant regional election win to the absent Venezuelan president and turned attention back on Monday to his fight to recover from cancer surgery in Cuba.
+CARACAS, Dec 17 (Reuters) - Hugo Chavez’s supporters dedicated their sweeping regional election win to the absent Venezuelan president and turned attention back on Monday to his fight to recover from cancer surgery in Cuba.

 Helped by sympathy for Chavez, the ruling Socialist Party swept the board in Sunday’s vote, winning 20 out of 23 state governorships in the South American OPEC nation.